bytebase/bytebase.com-old/content/docs/en/sql-review/review-rules/supported-rules.md

 <h3 id="column.disallow-change-type">Disallow changing column type</h3>

 Changing column type may fail because the data cannot be converted.
-Bytebase provides this rule to alert you that a type changing has occurred.
+Bytebase provides this rule to alert you that the SQL statement would change the column type.

 #### How the rule works